Who is Sprint Collections?

 Your Rights When Dealing with Sprint Collections

-• You have a legal right to request debt validation on an alleged debt.
+- You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
-By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.
+They have 30 days to prove the debt is yours and the amount is accurate.
 This is usually done by sending a debt validation letter.

-• Sprint Collections may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Sprint Collections cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-• Sprint Collections must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Sprint Collections must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-• Sprint Collections cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Sprint Collections cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Sprint Collections From Your Credit Report Today!

-Credit Saint can assist you in disputing Sprint collections accounts.
-With years of experience at their disposal, these professionals have a proven track record of effectively removing incorrect entries for countless clients.
+Credit Saint can help you dispute Sprint collections accounts.
+With over 15 years of experience, they have a proven track record of removing incorrect entries for many clients.

 If you’re tired of dealing with debt collectors and want to improve your credit, consider working with a trusted credit repair company.